jquense/teaspoon/README.md

 $div[0]     // ReactElement{ type: 'div', props: {} ... }
 ```

-Since there is no globally accessible "document" of ReactElements like there is of DOM nodes, you need
+Since there is no globally accessible "document" of React elements like there is of DOM nodes, you need
 to start by selecting a tree.
 Once you have a tree you can query it with css selectors and jQuery-like methods.

 ```js